 Setup fee is a one time payment that's taken from the customers directly after the checkout and will not recur along with the subscription.

-Funnels - indicates what funnel is being setup for the product in question.
-You can find additional information on how to setup funnels 👉 here.
+Funnels - indicates what funnel is being setup for the product in question, ie., whether the product is part of any funnel in particular.
+You can find additional information on how to setup funnels and how they actually work here.

 Product tax code applies just in case you are located inside the United States and if you're looking to pass specific product tax code to Taxjar for tax calculations.